The federal Civil Code regulates the main aspects of real estate law: property rights, contract law and common leases.

 Considering the institutional organisation of Belgium around the Federal State and the three Regions (Brussels, Flanders and Wallonia), the following sources must be mentioned:

-The top ten deals for 2020 are as follows, with estimated values:
+The top ten deals of 2021 are as follows, with estimated values:

 The property rights under Belgian law are as follows.